top of page

 Group Coverage Health Reimbursement Arrangement (Integrated HRA)

-A Group Coverage or Integrated HRA is paired with group health insurance and provides reimbursement for employee out-of-pocket medical expenses.
-Unlike an HSA, employers have full control to determine reimbursement allowances and what expenses are eligible under the HRA.
-Employers only pay when employees incur eligible expenses, and reimbursements are tax advantaged for both.
-A Group Coverage HRA can help reduce overall group medical costs while offering a superior benefit and first-dollar coverage for plan participants.
+A Group Coverage (Integrated) HRA is paired with an employer-sponsored group health plan and reimburses employees for eligible out-of-pocket medical expenses.
+Unlike an HSA, employers determine the reimbursement allowance and define which expenses are eligible.
+Employers only pay when claims are incurred, and reimbursements are tax-advantaged for both the employer and employee.
+A Group Coverage HRA can reduce overall plan costs while enhancing benefits by providing first-dollar coverage for eligible expenses.

 equalizer.png